-GCC Exchanges ESG Metrics continued...
+MSX Exchanges ESG Metrics continued...

 METRIC CORRESPONDING GRI STANDARD PAGES / NOTES Governance G1.
-Board Diversity GRI 405: Diversity and Equal Opportunity 2016 41 G2.
-Board Independence GRI General disclosures 2 2021 46 G3.
+Board Diversity GRI 405: Diversity and Equal Opportunity 2016 47 G2.
+Board Independence GRI General disclosures 2 2021 47 G3.
 Incentivized Pay GRI General disclosures 2 2021 This is an area for future improvement.
 G4.
 Supplier Code of Conduct GRI 204: Procurement Practices 2016, GRI 404: Labor/ Management Relations 2016 43 G5.
-Ethics and Prevention of Corruption GRI 205: Anti-corruption 2016 48 G6.
+Ethics and Prevention of Corruption GRI 205: Anti-corruption 2016 48, Total number of employees who submitted the awareness form till 31.
+December 2024 is 1355 out of 2732 employees (49.6%).
+G6.
 Data Privacy GRI General disclosures 2 2021, GRI 418: Substantiated complaints concerning breaches of customer privacy and losses of customer data Not specifically mentioned in this report, but we maintain data privacy in line with regulatory requirements.
 G7.
 Sustainability Reporting GRI 1: Foundation 2021 This is our inaugural sustainability report, in which we aim to transparently report on our material sustainability topics.
 G8.
-Disclosure Practices GRI 1: Foundation 2021 We have prepared and published this report in line with GRI requirements.
+Disclosure Practices GRI 1: Foundation 2021 We have prepared and published this report in line with GRI requirements and the company set targets to comply with the UN SDGs under the below themes: Providing Sustainable Energy: SDG 7 (Affordable and Clean Energy), SDG 9 (Industry, Innovation, and Infrastructure), and SDG 13 (Climate Action).
+Empowering Resourceful People: SDG 5 (Gender Equality), SDG 10 (Reduced Inequalities), and SDG 8 (Decent Work and Economic Growth).
+Being Reliable Partner: SDG 9 (Industry, Innovation, and Infrastructure), SDG 12 (Responsible Consumption and Production), and SDG 17 (Partnerships for the Goals).
+These identified targets will be reviewed and implemented frequently as we advance in executing our strategy, ensuring a sustainable impact that fosters responsible growth."
 G9.
 External Assurance GRI 103: Management Approach 2016 is to be used in combination with the topic specific Standards Third parties have verified our data and assisted in the preparation of our sustainability reporting.